derlinkshaender/tres/README.md

 ## Quick-Start

 You need a CSV file of all Trello cards in your board "Recruiting" that have a label "PhoneInterview" assigned.
-You co-worker asked you to provide the name, the date of the last activity and a link to the card.
+Your  co-worker asked you to provide the name, the date of the last activity and a link to the card.

     ./tres --format csv --fields "name,datelastactivity,shorturl"  search 'board:"Welcome Board" #Green'